ILikeTeaALot/Tellyfin/README.md

 > [!IMPORTANT]
 > ###### ADDITIONAL
 >
-> For reasons unknown, and possibly only on my system (but I'm putting a note here to be safe), `cargo tauri dev` *does not work.* In order to run Tellyfin at this time, open 2 terminals:
+> For reasons unknown, and possibly only on my system (but I'm putting a note here to be safe), `cargo tauri dev` *does not work.* In order to run Tellyfin at this time, open 2 terminals in the project root:
 >
-> - [Terminal 1] should be open in the project root.
-If you have not done so already, run `yarn`/`yarn install` in the project root before your first run, and then run `cargo run`.
+> - [Terminal 1] Run `yarn`/`yarn install` if you have not already, and then run `yarn dev`.
-> - [Terminal 2] should be open in `[PROJECT ROOT]/vsh`, and run `yarn dev`.
+> - [Terminal 2] Run `cargo run`.

 ## Current Status

 At present, playback and playback-control of media on the local filesystem works, selected by browsing through a local Jellyfin server.

 > [!IMPORTANT]
 > Jellyfin user authentication details must be placed in `[PROJECT ROOT]\vsh\src\context\jellyfin-settings.json`.
 A template is provided in the adjacent `jellyfin-settings-example.json`.
+This is a temporary situation until the media server setup wizard is completed.

 The User Interface design is a top-level interface based on the [XMB](https://en.wikipedia.org/wiki/XrossMediaBar), which navigates to a hybrid of vertical lists, grids, single-option landing pages (i.e. 1 option: *Play*), and a contiuous row of episodes for TV shows.
 Eventually the top-level menu will support navigating: